-1 in 6 U.S. Households Still Struggle to Put Food on the Table
+1 in 6 American Households Struggle to Put Food on the Table

-Research and Action Center Report Finds U.S. makes progress addressing food hardship, but still millions of Americans live in households that struggle to afford food.
+Synopsis: Research and Action Center report finds U.S. makes progress addressing food hardship, but still millions of Americans live in households that struggle to afford food.1

 The United States has made significant progress in addressing food hardship since the Great Recession, but still millions of Americans live in households that struggle to put food on the table, according to a report, How Hungry is America?, released today by the Food Research & Action Center (FRAC).

 The report found one in six Americans (16 percent) said in 2015 that there had been times over the past 12 months that they didn't have enough money to buy food that they or their families needed.
 This reflects a three point drop from the 18.9 percent rate in 2013, and the lowest rate since early 2008.

 The report also looks at food hardship in all 50 states, the District of Columbia, and 109 Metropolitan Statistical Areas (MSAs).
 Despite the improvement, the report reveals that still no corner of the country is immune to hunger.